GoatMoaz/BookEra/README.md

 #### Main Features:

 1. **Search and Discovery:**
-   - Users can easily search for books based on genres, authors, or keywords.
+   - Users can easily search for books based on title.
-   - Personalized recommendations help readers discover new books.

 2. **Secure Transactions:**
    - Secure payment processing ensures a safe and reliable transaction environment for buyers and sellers.

 3. **Book Listings:**
-   - Sellers can list their books for sale, providing details such as title, author, condition, and price.
+   - Sellers can list their books for sale, providing details such as title, author, softcopy, and price.

 4. **Rating and Reviews:**
-   - Users can rate and review books, helping others make informed decisions.
+   - Buyers can rate and review books, helping others make informed decisions.

 #### Goals: